Assxios/tokenizer/README.md

 ## Description

 This project is a simple ERC20 token, which is based on `openzeppelin` templates.
 It's name is `DrogeToken42` and it's symbol is `DT42`, it has a total supply of 42000 given to the deployer of the contract.
-It's contract is deployed on the `Sepolia` test network at the address `0xD0282c45CeC4f69E9e1D822EBe10754D008df423`.
+Its contract is deployed on the `Sepolia` test network at the address `0xD0282c45CeC4f69E9e1D822EBe10754D008df423`.
 I've used `remix` to compile and deploy the contract, and `metamask` to interact with it.

 The reason why I picked the Ethereum ecosystem is because it is the most popular blockchain platform for creating smart contracts.
 Since I'm on the Ethereum ecosystem, I'm inherently using the `Solidity` programming language.
 Therefore, it makes sense that I'm using ERC20 because it is the de facto standard for creating fungible tokens on Ethereum.
 This standardization allows `DrogeToken42` to be easily exchanged, transferred, and integrated into wallets and other contracts without compatibility issues.
 Other standards such as ERC721 (non-fungible tokens) and ERC777 (advanced fungible tokens) are also available, but ERC20 is more fitting for this project.